 Limited functionality: A barcode system's functionality is limited without extra features, , especially when compared to systems that use unique identification capturing or facial recognition for verification.

+CHAPTER TWO

 LITERATURE REVIEW

 2.0 Review of Related Literature

 Attendance is the act or fact of attending (being present at) school.
 Also, attendance is used to define the number of persons present on a particular day at school.
 An attendance policy provides the guidelines and expectations for students' attendance at school as defined, written, disseminated, and implemented by the school.
 Depending on the school, attendance may be entered by the class representative or by the teachers, or possibly, both.
 Attendance can be recorded in many ways such as using web-based, RFID, biometrics and barcode scanner.
 Since most of the application developed nowadays requires the world-wide accessibility, web-based system is the most common attendance system that available.
 Some institutions use RFID to record the attendance of their student and the record sent to online server for an online accessibility.
 Apart from that, there is plenty of educational institutions used RFID technology to record their student attendance.
 Easy connection of data into internet makes RFID technology most common technology used in recording student attendance.
 However, RFID technologies incur high cost and need experience people to handle the system M. K. Y. Sabri, (2010).
 Apart from that, Biometrics technology is another tremendous use of technology in the domain of attendance reporting and tracking.
 Most of the Biometrics technology used thumb print as sign of system entry.
 This allows a fair and reliable attendance to be recorded since there is no platform for any attendance cheating.
 Biometric utilize the fingerprint apart from thumb print method.
 Fingerprint peripheral used to record the attendance and sent the data into system using wireless technology.
 Image recording is another recent method used in recording attendance.
 Movement recorded in internal surveillance camera used as sign of attendance entry in one of the workplaces in China.
 These advanced technologies require high costing and well-trained system developer.